avj3395/First-Programming-Test/README.md

 # First-Programming-Test

-SIMPLE Calculator program written in JAVA language.
+All programs are  written in JAVA programming language.
 IDE used : Microsoft visual studio code.
 Version control: Git.